-Getting around Aberdeen is quick and straightforward, and many residents prefer to use public transport to commute to work rather than driving.
+Getting around Aberdeen is easy and straightforward, and many residents prefer to use public transport to commute to work rather than driving.
 Owning a car is not essential as Aberdeen’s buses connect most areas of the city, but having a car does offer the freedom to explore the countryside and is particularly useful for expats with children.

 Although the Scottish weather is not always conducive to it, cycling is another great and healthy way to commute in Aberdeen.

 Public transport in Aberdeen

 Buses are the main mode of public transportation in Aberdeen.
 First Aberdeen has a monopoly on the city's bus services, but Stagecoach also runs a few lines and there's a handful of smaller operators too.
 There are more than 30 bus routes in Aberdeen, most of which begin on the outskirts and run through the city centre before travelling to other suburbs.

 While there is no local commuter system in Aberdeen, the city is well served by national rail connections.
 From Aberdeen railway station it is possible to catch intercity, regional and local train services to various parts of the UK, including overnight sleeper trains to London.

 Taxis in Aberdeen

 Taxis are readily available in the city centre and most taxi companies offer booking services online, via mobile application or by telephone.
 Passengers are usually charged a base fare and a fee for each additional mile they travel.
-Most people only use taxis for short journeys as fares are relatively high.
+Most people only use taxis for short journeys as fares are high.

 Cycling in Aberdeen